gazebosim/gz-launch/tutorials/install.md

 # Install

 These instructions are for installing only Gazebo Launch.
-If you're interested in using all the Gazebo libraries, not only Igniton Launch, check out this [Gazebo installation](https://gazebosim.org/docs/latest/install).
+If you're interested in using all the Gazebo libraries, not only Gazebo Launch, check out this [Gazebo installation](https://gazebosim.org/docs/latest/install).

 We recommend following the binary install instructions to get up and running as